-Pigeon is a French word taken from the Latin pipio, which basically means "peeping" chick.
+Pigeon is a French word taken from the Latin pipio, which means "peeping" chick.
 Pigeon bird is short-necked and stout-bodied birds carrying short slender bills which feature fleshy ceres in certain species.
 They feed mainly on seeds, herbs, and fruits.
 The family of such birds exists worldwide, but in the Indomalayan and Australasian realms, the greatest diversity is observed.
-Columbidae is a family of the birds which includes doves and pigeons.
+Columbidae is a family of birds that includes doves and pigeons.
 It is the only family found in the Columbiformes Order.

-Approximately, 250 species or pigeon bird are reported amongst which two-thirds are found in Australia, tropical Southeast Asia, and the western Pacific islands.
+Approximately, 250 species of pigeon bird are reported amongst which two-thirds are found in Australia, tropical Southeast Asia, and the western Pacific islands.
 Further, in Africa and South America, the family has several other members, and some in North America and temperate Eurasia.
 Instead of sipping and swallowing like other birds, all the species of this family suck liquids, as well as all pigeon parents serve their little 'pigeon's milk,' the sloughed-off lining of the seed.
 The development of pigeon's milk is induced by the hormone named prolactin.
 Through poking the bill down the parent's throat, the nestling acquires this "milk".

 The average pigeon lifespan is observed to be six years.
 Depending on many factors, like human intervention and natural predation, it ranges widely such that it might lie up to 3-5 years or may reach 15 years.